ryanmend/IoT-Device-Security-Assessment/src/02_framework/threat_model.md

 # 2.2.
 Threat Model
 In this chapter, a selection scheme for test cases will be described, which is based on potential threats identified through a formal threat and risk modeling approach, specifically tailored to the IoT camera being tested in this framework.
-In alignment with models such as STRIDE, the threat model used in this guide provides a structured framework for defining and selecting threats relevant to the specific architecture and data flows of an IoT camera device.
+The threat model used in this guide provides a structured framework for defining and selecting threats relevant to the specific architecture and data flows of an IoT camera device.

 ![IoT Threat Model](../img/threat_model_scheme.png)